Study at Oxford

 While a week spent studying at Oxford is certainly an invaluable experience, as we found out from the first “Global History” cohort, it also leaves students wanting more.
 Through the Oxford Fellowship program, ‘more’ is possible.
 Starting in AY 2018-2019, the very best MU undergraduates will be able to spend a full academic year as a fully-integrated, second-year student of history at Corpus Christi College.
 Oxford Fellows will have access to the full, three-term range of Corpus’ tutorial curriculum for history students and will be immersed in the culture and traditions of the College.

 Rising juniors and seniors of any major at MU are eligible to apply for the Oxford Fellowship, though priority will be given to applicants with demonstrated aptitude for the study of history.
-Applications for the 2020-21 Oxford Fellow will open in February.
-Application materials consist of unofficial transcripts, a writing sample of 15-20 pages from a course in the humanities or social sciences, and a letter of recommendation from a full-time faculty member in the humanities or social sciences.
+Applications for the 2021-22 Oxford Fellow are currently open.
+Application materials consist of unofficial transcripts, a writing sample of 10-15 pages from a course in the humanities or social sciences, and a letter of recommendation from a full-time faculty member in the humanities or social sciences.
 All application details will be made available at the beginning of the Spring 2021 semester.